parrt/msds501/labs/hello.md

 $
 ```

-Commands are terminated by hitting the return key.

 The `echo` command is analogous to the `print` command in Python code.

+Give it a try!
+Type `echo "hello"` followed by newline (return key).
+All commands are terminated by hitting the return key.
 After executing the command, the prompt returns indicating you can type another command.

 There are lots of things we can do; here's another one: